ufal/neuralmonkey/docs/source/overview.rst

 The model itself is defined by *encoders* and *decoders*.
 Most of the TensorFlow code is in the encoders and decoders.
 Encoders are parts of the model which take some input and compute a representation of it.
-Decoders are modpel parts that produce some outputs.
+Decoders are model parts that produce some outputs.
 Our definition of encoders and decoders is more general than in the classical sequence-to-sequence learning.
-An encoder can be also a convolutional network processing an image.
+An encoder can be for example a convolutional network processing an image.
 The RNN decoder is for us only a special type of decoder, it can be also a sequence labeler or a simple multilayer-perceptron classifier.

-Decoders can be executed using the so called *runners*.
+Decoders are executed using so-called *runners*.
 Different runners represent different ways of running the model.
 We might want to get a single best estimation, get an ``n``-best list or a sample from the model.
 We might want to use an RNN decoder to get the decoded sequences or we might be